-Figure 1 - Community engagement model for emergency management (Australian Institute for Disaster Management ement, 2013, p.
+Figure 1 - Community engagement model for emergency management (Australian Institute for Disaster Managem ent, 2013, p.
 6) 17 Figure 2 - Partners requirements for CEA (Majlingova et al., 2022).
-A, B, and C refer to the disaster phases manag ement (A for phase: Prevention & preparedness, B for phase B: Detection & response, C for phase C: Restoration) 27 Figure 3 - The overall design of the SILVANUS CEP 30 Figure 4 - SILVANUS CEP - Planning and Design Tool 31 Figure 5 - SILVANUS CE Poster and Campaign- Planning and Design Tool 31 Figure 6 - The CEA Modules in their respective categories 40 Figure 7 - CEA Architecture 42 Figure 8 - Part of the the CMS' JSON Schema 43 Figure 9 - Capture of the Guidelines Module that provides information from the CMS 44 Figure 10 - Landing Page of CEA as seen from an Android Phone 45 Figure 11 - Home Page of CAE containing the v1 modules.
-46 Figure 12 - Main Page of Guidelines Module 46 Figure 13 - Instructions for Citizens who live next to forested areas.
-48 Figure 14 - Map feature depicting forested area in Slovakia 49 Figure 15 - Fire reporting Form 50 Figure 16 - Available Channels for subscription 51 Figure 17 - Discover & News Modules 52 Figure 18 - SILVANUS General Poster 54 Figure 19 - SILVANUS Poster - The Announcement of the Citizen Engagement Application 54 Figure 20 - SILVANUS Educational Posters by HB (some of the following posters are still under development) 62 Figure 21 - SILVANUS Educational Posters by HRT (some of the following posters are still under development) 63 Figure 22 - SILVANUS Educational Posters by SYNTHESIS (some of the following posters are still under development) ent) 64 Figure 23 - Launching online educational poster campaign for citizen engagement program 65 Figure 24 - SILVANUS posters designed in Task 3.5 for exhibition in Rijeka 66 Figure 25 - The model of participatory action research (Johansson, 2019) 68 Index of Tables Table 1 - Simplified model of communication effects in relation to wildfire management stages 18 Table 2 - Number of Articles found per Country and Region 19 Table 3 - Communication measures and means to engage citizens in relation to wildfire management stages 20 Table 4 - Organisations of citizen engagement in wildfire management 25 Table 5-The suggested functional requirements for the CEA gathered by using the planning and design tool Table 6 - Use case 8A 37 Table 7 - Use case 8B 38 Table 8 -The customization strategy to setup a communication network between different actors 58 Table 9 - First draft curriculum for a Citizen Engagement Educational Course 60 Table 10 - KPIs (HB and MDS contribution to D2.3) 69 Table 11 - Ethical consideration by HB and MDS 70
+A, B, and C refer to the disaster phases managen nent (A for phase: Prevention & preparedness, B for phase B: Detection & response, C for phase C: Restoration) 29 Figure 3 - The overall design of the SILVANUS CEP.
+32 Figure 4 - SILVANUS CEP - Planning and Design Tool 33 Figure 5 - SILVANUS CE Poster and Campaign- Planning and Design Tool 33 Figure 6 - The CEA Modules in their respective categories 42 Figure 7 - CEA Architecture 44 Figure 8 - Part of the the CMS' JSON Schema 45 Figure 9 - Capture of the Guidelines Module that provides information from the CMS 46 Figure 10 - Landing Page of CEA as seen from an Android Phone 47 Figure 11 - Home Page of CAE containing the v1 modules.
+48 Figure 12 - Main Page of Guidelines Module 49 Figure 13 - Instructions for Citizens who live next to forested areas.
+50 Figure 14 - Map feature depicting forested area in Slovakia 51 Figure 15 - Fire reporting Form 52 Figure 16 - Available Channels for subscription 53 Figure 17 - Discover & News Modules 54 Figure 18 - SILVANUS Educational Posters by HB (some of the following posters are still under development) 56 Figure 19 - SILVANUS Educational Posters by HRT (some of the following posters are still under development) 57 Figure 20 - SILVANUS Educational Posters by SYNTHESIS (some of the following posters are still under development t) 58 Figure 21 - Launching online educational poster campaign for citizen engagement program 60 Figure 22 - SILVANUS General Poster 62 Figure 23 - SILVANUS Poster - The Announcement of the Citizen Engagement Application 63 Figure 24 - The model of participatory action research (Johansson, 2019) 78